MouriNaruto/MouriDocs/docs/21/EarlyResearches.md

 Hyper-V client, especially its stateless design may good for you, and you can use ILSpy to learn how to use that.
 I had used several months to implement that and make it open source at GitHub.
-If some people need to use the third-party Hyper-V Host Compute System API created by me, please refer to the [NanaBox].
+If some people need to use the third-party Hyper-V Host Compute System API client created by me, please refer to the [NanaBox].
 I hope that project can help people who have the same feeling as me.

 [Ben (Bingxing) Wang]: https://github.com/imbushuo
 [NanaBox]: https://github.com/M2Team/NanaBox